NCERA222: Integrated Pest Management

 Increase collaboration and coordination between state IPM programs, NCIPMC-related working groups and relevant NC multistate committees.

-Facilitate multistate programming to share curriculum and educational materials.
+Facilitate multistate programming to share curriculum and educational materials, and communication technology.

 Procedures and Activities

 Objective 1 – Members from each state will share at least one innovative project or program that is currently being implemented.

 Objective 2 – Review key IPM research and Extension needs that would be useful in conducting Extension programs, informing research activities, enhancing grant applications and assisting with state, regional, national and international agendas.

 Objective 3 – Focus on communicating and interacting with relevant NCIPMC-funded working groups and other NC multistate committees in an effort to reduce redundancy and create efficient streams of information exchange and proactive future activities.

 Objective 4 – Provide publications, workshops and concepts that might have regional interest, enrich the knowledge base of members and positively impact end users in other states.

 Expected Outcomes and Impacts